2026 Ranking Report

 Readiness is an architecture question, not a technology question.
 Three foundations determine whether agents can operate reliably.
 Data quality: are your product, order, inventory, and customer data clean, structured, and consistent?
 Agents acting on inconsistent data produce confident errors at scale.
 Integration maturity: are your commerce platform, ERP, CRM, PIM, and OMS connected via real-time APIs, or do they rely on batch syncs and manual data entry?
 Agents need system access that matches the speed of their decision-making.
 Operational ownership: do you have a team accountable for monitoring agent behavior, detecting drift, handling escalations, and tuning performance post-deployment?
 Without ownership, agents degrade silently.
 If any of these foundations is weak, fixing them first will compound across every future automation - not just agentic commerce.

 Production-grade governance includes six components: scoped permissions defining exactly what each agent is authorized to do (and what requires human approval); spend thresholds and approval gates for financial actions such as refunds, discounts, and pricing overrides; escalation rules and fallback paths for edge cases the agent cannot resolve; audit logging of every autonomous action for compliance, debugging, and continuous improvement; real-time monitoring for behavioral drift and silent failures; and clear organizational accountability for agent behavior.
-Agencies with publicly documented risk frameworks — such as Elogic Commerce's published risk register — provide stronger production safety assurance than those where governance is a slide in a pitch deck rather than an operational practice.
+Agencies with publicly documented risk frameworks - such as Elogic Commerce's published delivery-governance documentation - provide stronger production safety assurance than those where governance is a slide in a pitch deck rather than an operational practice.

 The major platforms have committed to protocol support.
 Adobe Commerce announced backing for both UCP (Google's Universal Commerce Protocol) and ACP (OpenAI's Agentic Commerce Protocol) in early 2026.
 Shopify is a launch partner for Google's UCP and powers instant checkout within ChatGPT.
 Salesforce launched Agentforce as its "digital labor" layer with prebuilt commerce actions.
 Commercetools has invested heavily in composable, agent-ready architecture.
 The determining factor is not the platform brand but whether its catalog, pricing, inventory, and transaction data are machine-readable and API-accessible.
 Platforms with poor API coverage or locked data models will remain invisible to agents regardless of protocol support.